sul01/MSDS-CODE/README.md

-# COURESE CODE
+# MATH 6350
-Repository for code used in MSDS course
+Repository for code used in MATH 6350 course